sachaker/sachaker.github.io/thoughts.md

 3. Make a compelling landing page with at least a sign up field
 4. Launch using TikTok and make an assessment in 2 weeks as to whether the product is worth pursuing further (spend no more than $2,000)

 The opportunity cost is completely overshadowed by the potential upside for these side projects.
 I want to advocate heavily for lowering the mental friction of starting a project.
-Starting putting together something cool tomorrow and let me know how it goes (DM’s open on [Twitter](https://twitter.com/sachaker)!)
+Start putting together something cool tomorrow and let me know how it goes (DM’s open on [Twitter](https://twitter.com/sachaker)!)

 &nbsp;